IgniteUI/app-builder/ROADMAP.md

 - Pivot configurator
 - New data connectors

+# Iteration 28 (Released on November, 2024)
+## Features
+- **Form builder** - Build forms from scratch or automatically by dropping a REST data endpoint.
+- **New** default data source based on Northwind Rest API.
+- **New** US Presidential Election sample app.

+## Improvements
+- Improved UX for resolving theme and component sizes.
+-
 # Iteration 27 (Released on September, 2024)
 ## Features
 - CSS Grid layout elements re-parenting support.